 Program Evaluation Center at Fredonia

 The Program Evaluation Center at Fredonia (PEC-F) is a partnership of the State University of New York at Fredonia and Chautauqua County's system of care initiative, Chautauqua Tapestry, to ensure that data outcomes are used to make the case for continuation, extinction of, or expansion of programs and processes by investigating what interventions work and in what circumstances in human services.
-The Director of PEC is Mansoor Kazi, the lead evaluator of Chautauqua Tapestry; and the PEC's co-director is Patricia Brinkman, Director of Chautauqua County's Community Mental Hygiene Services.
+Our efforts are led, to a large extent, by Patricia Brinkman, Director of Chautauqua County's Community Mental Hygiene Services.

 Through partnerships with schools and mental health care agencies, the FPEC team supports and educates collaborators about evaluation methods while evaluating social work, educational, and mental health interventions being used.